 The Swiss watchmaker once again widens its family of Spacematic watches with a limited edition model.

-The new model looks very much like a re-edition of their last year’s Cargo model that accompanied a low budget Swiss sci-fi movie with the same name and may be considered a nice alternative to a similarly styled Mondaine three-hander with day and date display (well, at least to those, who always liked that clean, streamlined appearance of a Mondaine watch, but wanted something more legible with a nice set of Arabic numerals to make reading time easier).
+The new model looks very much like a re-edition of their last year’s Cargo model that accompanied a low budget Swiss sci-fi movie with the same name.
+With its Bauhaus-like exterior, it may be considered a nice alternative to a similarly styled Mondaine three-hander with day and date display (well, at least to those, who always liked that clean, organic appearance of a Mondaine watch, but wanted something more legible with a nice set of Arabic numerals to make reading time easier).

 Like the model mentioned above, the Fortis Spacematic 2012 is equipped with the well-known Sellita SW220 automatic movement with an add-on module that makes day/date indication possible.
 Being basically a clone of ETA 2824-2, the mechanism offers a combination of good build quality and acceptable timekeeping, just don’t expect it to perform as good as a COSC-certified chronometer from a major Swiss-based brand.